 The book mentions the addition of a second valve, pointing out that the limitations of the single valve bass trombone are eliminated (but see below).
 The first double valve bass trombone was probably built by Reynolds in the early 60’s, so it’s worth a moments admiration for the bass trombonists of old.
 Re-listen to those older Kenton and Sinatra recordings and gasp.

 On single valve tenor and bass trombones (which are essentially the same except for bore and bell size) the low B a semitone above pedal Bb is missing.
 The C is already right at the end of the slide.
-It’s possible to obtain this note on the single valve instrument by extending the valve tuning slide out to the grooved mark provided (effectively tuning the F valve down to E) but you lose the really useful low C and bottom F in first position, cancelling out one of the advantages of the valve.
+It’s possible to obtain this note on the single valve instrument by extending the valve tuning slide out to the grooved mark sometimes provided (effectively tuning the F valve down to E) but you lose the really useful low C and bottom F in first position, cancelling out one of the advantages of the valve.
 Nevertheless, if there’s time to do this it’s worthwhile since nipping up to the B an octave above will wreck the arrangement, especially in slow moving ballads*.
-It’s possible to play the whole arrangement with the valve slide extended but the main slide positions all change.
+It’s possible to play the whole arrangement with the valve slide extended but all the trigger section slide positions will change.
 Pulling the valve tuning slide to E also lowers each slide position very slightly because, since the total length of the instrument has increased, the slide has to be moved a little more each time to maintain the pitch ratios.
 I just wanted you all to know how clever we bass trombonists are.
 Pulling to E gives a full chromatic run down to an octave below the B we’re talking about.
 In the real world you’ll never go there.

 Jumping down suddenly to the bottom C (two ledger lines below the bass clef), found right at the end of the main slide on the single valve instrument, is difficult.
 I spent weeks practising little else and progress was slow.
-Increased difficulty is always associated with increased effort and tension but, at the same time, the embouchure has to be very suddenly relaxed to drop down to low notes and it’s difficult to get the two requirements going together, especially if you’re English, because of the stiff upper lip (joke).
-Human beings also tend to clench their teeth when in discomfort but, here again, the instinct has to be resisted and the jaw kept open.

 Some instruments have the second valve tuned to G and others provide a removable crook, giving the player a choice.